praveen4898/Bon_Voyage-Travel/README.md

 Admin interface for adding and managing diverse travel offerings.
 Keep the catalog dynamic and ever-expanding with new and exciting packages.

+## Deployment

+## Tech Stack
+HTML/CSS: Used for structuring and styling the user interface.
+JavaScript:Used for scripting logic on both the frontend (React).
+React.js: A JavaScript library for building user interfaces, providing a dynamic and interactive experience.
+Chakra UI: A React component library for quickly building accessible and responsive user interfaces.

+## Screenshot of Website